"Fresh Crowned with Fame, in Every Passing Year"

 2010 – Present

 The second and third decades of the 21st century have marked a new era for Newberry College in every way.
 In 2010, the College officially adopted the Wolves as the athletic mascot.
 In 2011, Newberry's historic Oakland Textile Mill was renovated into apartments, with Newberry College leasing the southern half as a residence hall for upperclassmen.
 On Aug.
 23, 2012, Dr. Maurice W. Scherrens was inaugurated as the College's 23rd president.
 In 2013, Dufford Diversity & Inclusion Week began as an annual tradition, supported by civil rights leader and retired educator Dr. William E. Dufford '49.
 In 2014, Scherrens announced the largest comprehensive capital campaign in College history, Scaling the Summit.
-In 2016, the former Speers Street Elementary School was renovated into the Collge's Center for Teacher Education.
-The College's first online program, RN-to-BSN, launched in 2017.
-In 2020, the College completed the Melvin & Dollie Younts Athletic Performance Center.
-In 2021, the College launched its first new graduate program, a Master of Science in Organizational Development & Leadership.
+The campaign's projects included renovating the former Speers Street Elementary School into the Center for Teacher Education (2016); Pearson Hall (2018); the Melvin & Dollie Younts Athletic Performance Center (2020); the Darby Nursing & Health Science Center (2023); and Founders Federal Credit Union Field House (2023).
+The College's first fully online degree program, RN-to-BSN, launched in 2017.
+In 2021, the College launched its first new graduate program, an M.S. in organizational development & leadership.
+Today, the College offers six fully online bachelor's degree programs and four graduate degree programs.